Welcome to FRED!

 The second version of the Fine-Root Ecology Database is available for download!
 Download the full FRED 2.0 data set, user guidance document, map, and list of data sources here.
 Prior to downloading the data, please read and follow the Data Use Guidelines, and it's worth checking out some tips for using FRED before you begin your analyses.
 Also, see here for an updating list of corrections to FRED 2.0.

-The third version of FRED is coming this fall!
+The third version of FRED is coming in February 2021!
 FRED 3.0 has been encoded into database form and we have developed a User Interface that will allow root ecologists to filter the observations in FRED according to their scientific needs.

 Check out this list of publications that have used FRED as a go-to resource for all of their root trait data needs!